HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 It takes the basic estimate as a reference.

 The input clip is processed in 3-step stages, For each reference block:<br />

-  - Grouping.
+- Grouping.<br />
     Use block-matching within the basic estimate to find locations of blocks similar to the reference one.
 Then form two groups, one from the noisy image and one from the basic estimate.
-  - Collaborative Wiener filtering.
+- Collaborative Wiener filtering.<br />
     Apply a 3D transform on both groups.
 Perform empirical Wiener filtering on the noisy one guided by the basic estimate.
-  - Aggregation.
+- Aggregation.<br />
     Compute a final estimate by aggregating the obtained block-wise estimates in each group using a weighted average.

 This final estimate can be realized as a refinement.
 It can significantly improve the denoising quality, keeping more details and fine structures that were removed in basic estimate.